yuyao-wang/MethaneFuse/README.md

 assert tuple(cls_tokens[0].shape) == (2, 768)
 assert tuple(patch_tokens[0].shape) == (2, (224/14)**2, 768)
 ```
 For best results, please follow the pre-training settings of Panopticon: 224x224 images with standard normal normalization.
+The code automatically downloads the teacher weights, access to the full weights and the weights of the dino heads from RGB pre-training (as described in the paper) [here](https://huggingface.co/lewaldm/panopticon).

 ## Installation
 Setup the conda environment with